altuntasfatih/portfolio-tracker/resource/help.md

 */help*         Help().
 */start*        Alias for `/help`.
-*/create*       It creates a stock portfolio for you.
+*/create*       It creates a portfolio for you.
-*/live*         It calculates your potfolio with live stocks prices.
+*/live*         It calculates your potfolio with live prices.
-*/get*          It returns your stock portfolio.
+*/get*          It returns your portfolio.
-*/get_detail*   It returns your stock portfolio with detail.
+*/get_detail*   It returns your portfolio with detail.
-*/add_stock*    It adds stock to your portfolio.
+*/add_asset*    It adds asset to your portfolio.
-                    e.g. `/add\_stock stockId name count price`
+                    e.g. `/add_asset name name count price`
-                    (stockId must be same with exchange identifier) */delete_stock* It deletes stock from portfolie.
+                    (name must be same with exchange identifier) */delete_asset* It deletes asset from portfolie.
-                    e.g. `/delete\_stock stockId`
+                    e.g. `/delete_asset name`
-*/set_alert*    It creates a alert for a stock.
+*/set_alert*    It creates a alert for a asset.
 When it hits target, it sends notification to you.
-                    e.g. `/set\_alert type stockId targetPrice`
+                    e.g. `/set_alert type name targetPrice`
                      (type -> upper\_limit or lower\_limit)
 */remove_alert* It removes a alert for your portfolio.
-                    e.g. `/remove\_alert stockId`
+                    e.g. `/remove_alert name`
 */get_alerts*   It returns active alerts for your portfolio.
-*/destroy*      It deletes your stock portfolo.
+*/destroy*      It deletes your asset portfolo.